-If not located, notification will be made to the student's family no later than 24 hours after receiving the initial report to determine if they know the whereabouts of the student.
+If not located, notification will be made to the missing person contact no later than 24 hours after the determination that the student is missing for 24 hours.

 If the student is an off-campus resident, appropriate family members or associates are encouraged to make an official missing person's report to the law enforcement agency with jurisdiction.
-If a student is under 18 years of age, and not an emancipated individual, the Institute will contact the custodial parent or legal guardian of the student.
+If a student is under 18 years of age, and not an emancipated individual, the Institute will contact the custodial parent or legal guardian of the student, and any other designated contact person within 24 hours.
+Regardless of whether the student has identified a contact person, is above, or is an emancipated minor, Pratt Institute will inform the local Police or the local law enforcement with jurisdiction that the student is missing within 24 hours.